-The parish of the Seven Dolors of the Blessed Virgin was established in the Old Valmeyer
+The parish of the Seven Dolors of the Blessed Virgin was established in Old Valmeyer

 on March 24, 1921.
 The Valmeyer parish was made a mission attached to St. Francis of Assisi

-Church in Harrisonville.
+Church which had been founded in Harrisonville in 1866.
 The church was dedicated on Thanksgiving 1923.

 under the title of Seven Sorrows.

 In 1940, due to the increased attendance at St. Mary, it was designated a parish and the

 St. Francis of Assisi Church in Harrisonville became a mission.
 Also, a parsonage was constructed on